anishjha93/zerocode-wiki/Switching-Environment-to-CI-DIT-SIT-UAT-for-Test-Suite-or-Regression-Pack.md

 }

 /**
- Set "env=ci" in Jenkins (or via .profile in a Unix machine, System/User properties in Windows) then the runner picks "hello_world_host_ci.properties" and runs. if -Denv=sit, then runner looks for and picks "hello_world_host_sit.properties" and runs.
+ Set "env=ci" in Jenkins (or via .profile in a Unix machine, System/User properties in Windows).
+Then the runner picks "hello_world_host_ci.properties" and runs. if -Denv=sit, then runner looks for and picks "hello_world_host_sit.properties" and runs.

  If `env` not supplied, then defaults to "hello_world_host.properties" which by default mentioned mentioned via @TargetEnv

  -or-